shivamkhatri/browser-use-test-recorder/README.md

-# Project: **FlowForge - A hybrid recorder to supercharge browser-use for Contextual AI Actions and QA.**
+# FlowForge - A hybrid recorder to supercharge browser-use for Contextual AI Actions and QA.
 ---

 ### Contextual AI Actions